Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-marine-corps-planning-process.md

 A plan can appear sound when enemy reactions and changing conditions are ignored.

 **Action**
-Examine each action through action, reaction, and counteraction.
+Examine each action through the lens of action, reaction, and counteraction.

 **Outcome**
 The staff exposes likely risks and required decisions.